ForEvolve/forevolve.github.io/_posts/en/2018-07-12-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-2.md

 ![Choose a template](//cdn.forevolve.com/blog/images/2018/VSTS-create-build-2-empty-process.png)

-Then from there we will add a few tasks.
+From there we need to add a few tasks.
+Each task are executed in order during the build (or release) process.

 To add a task click the `+` button, next to the phase.

 ![Add task](//cdn.forevolve.com/blog/images/2018/VSTS-create-build-3-add-task.png)

 ### Add build tasks

-Since we know exactly what we want to do, we will add all build tasks then we will configure them later once by one.
+Since we know what we want to do, we can add all build tasks then we can configure them later one by one.
 This will save us some time.
 Productivity is always important!

 #### Add Task 1: Ruby

-Since we need Ruby, lets start by adding that.
-A good way to find what you are looking for is to use the search box.
+Since we need Ruby, let's start by adding that.

+> An excellent way to find what you are looking for is to use the search box.

 ![Add a Ruby version build task](//cdn.forevolve.com/blog/images/2018/VSTS-create-build-4-task-ruby.png)

 #### Add Task 2, 3 and 4: Command Line

-We need to execute 3 commands here:
+We need to execute 3 commands:

 1. Install Jekyll and bundler
 1. Install Gems
 1. Build the Jekyll website

+As you may have noticed, we are replaying the steps that we did to install Jekyll and to build the website locally.
+But instead of `serve`, we will `build` it.

-> We could use only one "Command Line" task here, but I prefer to split the commands in three specific task instead; I find it clearer this way (you will see).
+> We could use only one "Command Line" task here, but I prefer to split the commands in three tasks instead; I find it clearer this way (you will see).

 Back to business: click 3 times on the "Add" button to add 3 `Command Line` task.